 - 1. Shift differential pay means the amount paid over and above the basic hourly straight time rate. - 2.
-Eligibility-Each eight hour unit member is eligible for shift differential pay, if the unit member is assigned to all of the following: - a) A permanent or conditional position - b) The second or third shift - c) A full eight hour shift - d) A position classification approved by the superintendent or designee for shift differential payment - 3.
+Eligibility-Each eight hour unit member is eligible for shift differential pay, if the unit member is assigned to all of the following: - a.
+A permanent or conditional position - b.
+The second or third shift - c.
+A full eight hour shift - d.
+A position classification approved by the superintendent or designee for shift differential payment - 3.
 Designation of Shift Starting Time and Appropriate Shift Differential Rates-The starting time and rate of shift differential pay for the shifts are listed below.
-A unit member assigned to any shift -

-- a) Starting at 2 p.m. or later and before 10 p.m. is eligible to receive 5.5 percent differential pay in addition to their base rate of pay. - b) Starting at 10 p.m. or later and before 5 a.m. is eligible to receive 8 percent differential pay in addition to their base rate of pay. - E. Extracurricular Activities-A unit member whose past performance in an extracurricular activities program has been satisfactory will be given preference over other unit members when there are openings for such activity that need to be filled.
+A unit member assigned to any shift - a.
+Starting at 2 p.m. or later and before 10 p.m. is eligible to receive 5.5 percent differential pay in addition to their base rate of pay. - b.
+Starting at 10 p.m. or later and before 5 a.m. is eligible to receive 8 percent differential pay in addition to their base rate of pay. - E. Extracurricular Activities-A unit member whose past performance in an extracurricular activities program has been satisfactory will be given preference over other unit members when there are openings for such activity that need to be filled.
 The person thus assigned will receive the same stipend paid to a teacher, if permitted under the Fair Labor Standards Act (FLSA).
 For purposes of determining eligibility for extracurricular activity assignments at the stipend rate, the FLSA standard 40-hour week shall be used rather than the standard 8-hour day identified in Articles 8 and 13 of this Agreement.
-A unit member who has been effective, as determined by the principal, as a nonathletic extracurricular activity sponsor may retain the stipend activity during the following school year unless the principal determines a change in sponsor is necessary. - F. Paraeducators will be compensated for class coverage when such coverage involves having the paraeducator work to ensure continuity of instruction in the absence of a teacher, and when such coverage is provided for a minimum of one hour or a class period of at least 45 minutes in a given day.
+A unit member who has been effective, as determined by the principal, as a nonathletic extracurricular activity sponsor may retain the stipend activity during the following school year unless the principal determines a change in sponsor is necessary.